-The design provides for in-service inspection and partial repairs of reactor internals.
-The inspection is carried out every four years.
+The design provides for ISI and partial repairs of reactor internals.
+The inspection is basically carried out every four years.
 The inspection is mainly visual and is focused on the various fixing and interconnection elements.
 After inspection of the guide tube block and its insertion into the reactor, the control rod movement is tested within the working range.